Certain infections and other conditions that inflame the pericardium cause pericarditis.

 Echocardiography may suggest the cause—for example, the image shown on the echocardiogram may suggest cancer.

-Blood tests can detect some of the other conditions that cause pericarditis—for example, leukemia, AIDS, other infections, rheumatic fever, and increased levels of urea in the blood resulting from kidney failure.
+Blood tests can detect some of the other conditions that cause pericarditis—for example, leukemia, infections, rheumatic fever, and increased levels of urea in the blood resulting from kidney failure.

 If the cause of pericarditis remains unknown, doctors may withdraw a sample of the pericardial fluid and/or pericardial tissue using a needle inserted through the chest wall (pericardiocentesis).
 The fluid and tissue are sent to the laboratory for testing.